Park Ward: History

 Park Ward was founded in 1919 by William MacDonald Park and Charles Ward; they had worked together at F.W.
 Berwick Limited, the makers of Sizaire-Berwick cars.
 They built their first Rolls-Royce body in 1920.
 After producing bodies for a variety of cars in the early 1920s, Park Ward became particularly associated with W O Bentley's new business, manufacturing their chassis nearby at Cricklewood.

 In 1922, they were asked by Rolls-Royce to take part in a scheme to make standard bodies for their small Twenty model, but the project was abandoned, although they did build bespoke bodies for Rolls-Royce customers exhibiting a 40-50 model at the British Empire Exhibition in 1924.
 From the mid-1920s, the company started to concentrate on Bentley and Rolls-Royce models.
 By 1930, 90% of all of Park Ward's efforts were for Rolls-Royce.

 After the Rolls-Royce take-over of Bentley in 1931, Rolls-Royce took a stake in Park Ward.
 Beginning in 1933, when they obtained patents, Park Ward developed a technically interesting all-steel saloon in conjunction with Rolls-Royce, and from 1936 offered it on the 4¼-litre Bentley chassis.
 These bodies were supported by Silentbloc rubber bushes to reduce road-shock engine-noise and vibration.
 The cars were produced in small batches, giving quite noticeable economies in manufacture, with a consequent reduction in selling price.

 By 1937, as many as ten cars a week were passing through Park Ward's works, and in 1939, Rolls-Royce completed its acquisition of the business.
 After World War II, Park Ward continued to produce special coachwork, and the all-steel technology was used by Rolls-Royce to produce a standard body range on its cars, starting with the Bentley Mark VI.
+During the last half of the 1950s, Rolls-Royce switched to manufactured steel bodies for their Silver Cloud model, reducing their volume of coach built models.
+The manufacturing capacity thus released was used for manufacturing Alvis TD21 vehicles.

-Twenty years later, Park Ward was merged with H. J. Mulliner & Co. in 1961 to form Mulliner Park Ward.
+In 1961, Park Ward was merged with H. J. Mulliner & Co. to form Mulliner Park Ward.
 Mulliner Park Ward operations were centralised in the former Park Ward factory in Willesden.
 In 1971, the division was retitled Rolls-Royce Motors Ltd.